influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/use-helm.md

 ##### Add users

-Finally, add all the users you wish to have access to use `influxctl`.
+Finally, add the users you wish to have access to use `influxctl`.
-Update the `admin.users` field with a list of these users.
+Update the `admin.users` field with a list of the users.
 See [Manage users](/influxdb/clustered/admin/users/) for more details.

 #### Configure the size of your cluster